By Tim Lambert

 Tea in the 18th Century

-In the 18th century the English became confirmed tea drinkers.
-The tea table became a common item of furniture. n However in the late 18th century the British imposed a tax on tea in the North American colonies, which was bitterly resented by the colonists.
+In the 18th century, the English became confirmed tea drinkers.
+The tea table became a common item of furniture.
+However, in the late 18th century, the British imposed a tax on tea in the North American colonies, which was bitterly resented by the colonists.
 Then in 1773, the British East India Company sent tea to the American colonies to sell.
 Three ships were sent to Boston with 298 chests of tea.
 However, Boston was a center of resistance to the British.
 On 16 December 1773 men dressed as Indians boarded the ships and threw the tea into the sea.

 In the 18th century, it was common to adulterate tea by adding leaves from other plants.
 Laws against adulterating tea were passed in 1724, 1730, and 1776.
 (Adulterating food and drink was common in Britain until the late 19th century!).

-Meanwhile during the 18th-century tea was heavily taxed.
-As a result smuggling tea was very common in England.
-However, in 1784 a Commutation Act greatly reduced the tax on tea, making it much cheaper and ending tea smuggling. n In the 18th century, 19th century, and early 20th-century tea was kept in caddies made of wood, metal, china, or tortoiseshell.
+In the 18th century, 19th century, and early 20th century tea was kept in caddies made of wood, metal, china, or tortoiseshell.
 Early caddies had locks on them.
 The word caddy is from the Malay word kati, which was a measure of weight.

 Tea was originally grown in China.
 It wasn’t grown commercially in India until the 19th century.
 The first Indian tea was sold in Britain in 1839.
 From the 1870s tea was grown commercially in Ceylon (Sri Lanka).

 Earl Grey tea is named after the politician Earl Grey (1764-1845).
 He was prime minister of Britain from 1830-1834.